Using OSCOLA - FAQ

 If several are given, choose the first.

-The edition statement goes in the bracket after the title of the book, immediately before publisher.
+The edition statement goes in the bracket after the title of the book, immediately before the publisher.
 For example:

 S Woolcock, ‘European trade policy’ in H Wallace and W Wallace (eds), Policy-making in the European Union (4th edn Oxford University Press 2000).